-We have tons of great Social Stories app recommendations and Social Story templates below, but before we get to that, I wanted to share a couple of Social Story examples to help put you in the right mindset so you understand what they are all about.
+We have tons of great Social Stories app recommendations and Social Story templates below, but before we get to that, I wanted to share a Social Story example to help put you in the right mindset so you understand what they are all about.

 The I Will Not Hit Social Story by Boardmarker is a very basic example of a Social Story that can be created on a computer with clip art.
 Click here to access.